LIMITED TIME

 What is QuickBooks Bill Pay?

 Many small businesses rely on QuickBooks to record bills, keep their books up to date, and manage the accounting for their business.
-Now, QuickBooks can help automate recording bills and paying them using QuickBooks Bill Pay — a new, built-in payment solution for small business owners who use QuickBooks.
+Now, QuickBooks can help automate recording bills and paying them using QuickBooks Bill Paya built-in Accounts Payable automation solution for businesses that use QuickBooks.
 Whatever your business needs, QuickBooks has a bill pay solution to help you manage bills more efficiently.

 QuickBooks Bill Pay is packed with powerful automation designed to help you ditch the time-consuming manual work of paying bills.
 You can save time spent recording, paying, and reconciling your bills across multiple software products and locations, and streamline your bill payments by doing it all in one place, right inside QuickBooks.

 A single late payment can drop your credit score.
-QuickBooks Bill Pay allows you to schedule upcoming payments so that you can stress less about due dates and derogatory credit marks.
+QuickBooks Bill Pay allows you to schedule upcoming payments so that you can stress less about due dates.

-QuickBooks Bill Pay can be used for virtually any business bill, including rent, merchandise, utility bills, and taxes.
-And because you can make sure your vendor gets paid right on time, and not a day sooner, it means you keep your cash longer and improve your cash flow.
+QuickBooks Bill Pay can be used for your business bills.
+And because you can make sure your vendor gets paid as scheduled, it can help you hold on to your cash longer and better manage your cash flow.

 How does online QuickBooks Bill Pay work?